af83/ucengine-docs/introduction.md

 A meeting is a place where events are broadcasted.

-In an application you can create meetings a much as you like.
+In an application you can create meetings a much as you would like.